Three-body resonances of $\alpha\alpha M$ clusters ($M=\phi$, $J/\psi$, $\eta_c$) in $^{8}_{M}{\mathrm{Be}}$ nuclei

 where $V_r$ and $V_a$ represents the strength of repulsive and attractive parts, respectively, $\mu_r$ and $\mu_a$ are their corresponding inverse ranges.
 Its Coulomb part is

 where $\alpha$ is the fine structure constant.

-The parameters in the $\alpha$-$\alpha$ potential are shown in Table \ref{tab:parameters}.
+The parameters in the $\alpha$-$\alpha$ potential are shown in Table~\ref{tab:parameters}.
 It can be noted that the parameters we used are different from those in Refs.~\cite{Filikhin:2024xkb,Etminan:2025yoq}.
 They selected the parameter set (a) from Ref.~\cite{Ali:1966olw}, but this set of parameters did not fit well for $\alpha$-$\alpha$ scattering phase shift.
 In fact, Ref.~\cite{Ali:1966olw} recommends the parameter set (d) we are currently using.
 Furthermore, according to our calculations, the parameter set (a) cannot accurately reproduce the ground state of Be.
-Fortunately, the the parameter set (a) have little effect on the binding energy of $\prescript{9}{M}{\mathrm{Be}}$ (approximately 0.1 MeV), but have a certain impact on the resonant state.
+Fortunately, the parameter set (a) has a minimal impact ($\sim$0.1 MeV) on the binding energy of $\prescript{8}{M}{\mathrm{Be}}$, but a significant one on its resonant states.

 \textit{$N$-$\phi$, $N$-$J/\psi$, and $N$-$\eta_c$ interaction.} For the $N$-$\phi$, $N$-$J/\psi$, and $N$-$\eta_c$ interactions, we adopt the potential from the HAL QCD, which employed three Gaussian functions for fitting.
 The potentials are expressed as